hilaryrowe/documentation3/generalNavigation/UsingDateFilter.md

 # Using the Date Filter

- The Date Filter allows you to filter results by date and is in the Filter Bar for all tabs.
-Date Filter options display when you click the Expand icon.
-Date Picker options display differently for each tab.
+ The Date Filter allows you to filter results by date.
+It appears in the Filter Bar for all tabs.
+Date Filter options display when you click the Expand icon and may appear differently for each tab.

  **Date Filter on the Dashboard Tab**